sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 ## 2.8 DeepMind's co-scientist

-# 3. Previously misdirected work
+# 3. Previous misdirected work
-The short-lived project before this Improvving Scientific Integrity proposal was the patient health dashboard proposal, which was misdirected work because I was mistakenly focused on tooling for a collection of vague ideas (visualiing the health of a wide variety of patients), not the solution of a specific clearly-defined problem (i.e., stabilizing hemoglobin levels in kidney disease patients).
-Direct access to a specific problem is much more effective than assumptions about possible problems.
+The short-lived project before this Improvving Scientific Integrity proposal was the patient health dashboard proposal, which was misdirected work because I was mistakenly focused on tooling (the visualization of the health status of a wide variety of patients) instead of being focused on the solution of a specific hair-on-fire problem (i.e., stabilizing the hemoglobin levels of kidney disease patients).

-# 4. Architecture
+# 4. Initial test case

-# 5. Test case
+# 5. Architecture

 # 6. Other candidate test cases